Trice, Rivers power Wisconsin past Milwaukee 83-64

 Wisconsin: Potter will add some punch on offense for the Badgers, who have had several streaky shooting efforts this season.
 If Reuvers and Potter both shoot well, it bodes well for Wisconsin, which has missed the production provided on offense by big man Ethan Happ, who exhausted his eligibility last season.

-The Badgers entered Saturday’s game with 11.5 turnover-per-game, and need to clean up their ball-handling issues before returning to Big Ten Conference action.
+The Badgers entered Saturday’s game with 11.5 turnovers-per-game, and need to clean up their ball-handling issues before returning to Big Ten Conference action.
 They committed nine turnovers on Saturday.

 UP NEXT